openstack/ansible-hardening/README.rst

 Security hardening for OpenStack-Ansible
 ----------------------------------------

-Documentation for openstack-ansible-security is available in the `official OpenStack documentation site`_.
+Documentation for ansible-hardening is available in the `official OpenStack documentation site`_.

-.. _official OpenStack documentation site: http://docs.openstack.org/developer/openstack-ansible-security/
+.. _official OpenStack documentation site: http://docs.openstack.org/developer/ansible-hardening/